macen648/DCHandler.js/README.md

 const handler = new Handler.HandlerClient(client)
 ```

-### A .json file can be structured as such.
+## A .json file can be structured as such.

 This will load all of the .json file's contents into Options.

-Same applies to .env
+Same applies to .env.
 ```json
 {
     "commandPath": "commands",